 As supporting evidence for this hypothesis, there have been some sharp divergences in performance based on equity factors in recent years.
-In 2023, for example, the MSCI USA Quality Index fared best by a wide margin, gaining 36.3% for the year.
-Stocks from companies that pay out high dividends, on the other hand, gained just 6.8% for the year.
-During the 2022 bear market, two equity factors emerged mostly unscathed: yield and value.
-As investors sold off high-risk assets, lower-volatility stocks also provided some shelter from the storm.
+In 2024, for example, the Morningstar US Momentum Factor Index fared best by a wide margin, gaining 43.2% for the year.
+Value stocks, on the other hand, gained just 13.5% for the year.
+During the 2022 bear market, the low-volatility, value, and yield factors held up significantly better than the overall market, losing about 6% versus a 19% decline for the Morningstar US Market Index

-Factor performance in 2021's bullish market followed a different pattern.
-As in 2023, quality was the best-performing factor thanks to the market's increasing interest in reliable stocks with high profitability, low leverage, and consistent earnings, as well as solid earnings results for these firms.
-On the negative side, momentum stocks suffered a sharp reversal after leading the market in 2020, as investors sold off previously hyped stocks with high valuations.
+Factor performance in 2023's bullish market followed a different pattern.
+Quality was the bestperforming factor thanks to the market's increasing interest in reliable stocks with high profitability, low leverage, and consistent earnings, as well as solid earnings results for these firms.
+On the negative side, stocks in the low-volatility factor index fell behind as interest rates continued rising and technologyrelated stocks returned to favor.